 Your children will spend hours playing in their new cubby.
 So pick a site in a slightly shaded position so it doesn’t become too hot for them in summer, and with enough ground around it to extend their play outdoors.
 The first step after that is to accurately set out the cubby area.
 Mark an area measuring I800mm square by driving four corner pegs into the ground and joining them with builder’s string line (Fig.1).
 Lines 1 and 2 should be equal length, lines 3 and 4 equal length.
 Then measure the diagonally opposite corners, lines 5 and 6.
 Adjust the corner pegs if necessary until both these lines measure the same, but make certain that the measurement along lines 1, 2, 3 and 4 remain at exactly I800mm to ensure the site is both parallel and square.

-Step 2: Build floor frame
+Step 2: Build the floor fram

 The foundation is the most critical stage of construction.
 Any errors here will affect all later work, so take your time and double check all measurements and setting out.